-Take $200 per person off on board the Ocean Diamond and contact us for further discounts with this Cruise Company.
+Take $200 per person off on board the Ocean Diamond or Ocean Endeavour and contact us for further discounts with this Cruise Company.

 Dramatic ice formations will ignite your imagination as you search the landscape for the wildlife that calls it home.
 Whether it’s humpback whales alongside the ship, a leopard seal diving beneath your Zodiac, penguins sliding off an iceberg into crystal waters, or a giant petrel soaring above cracking sea ice, you’ll experience a sensory overload in Antarctica like you’ve never felt before.

 *Please note that the final cabin price is dependent on configuration, the USD exchange rate and availability.

 |Day 3 – 4||Crossing the Drake Passage|

 |Day 5 – 7||Antarctic Peninsula and South Shetland Islands|

 |Day 10 – 11||Northbound Along the Peninsula|